jamesaduncan/osom.guide/src/executive.md

 ## Issue mandates to manipulate the service network

 When changes to services or the service network are foreseen or desired, the executive issues mandates to the appropriate service managers.
-A mandate shouldn’t alter a service contract, but it may have an impact on the way a service manager chooses to meet the needs spelt out in that contract.
+A mandate shouldn’t alter a service contract, but it may have an impact on the way a service manager chooses to meet the needs enumerated in the contract.

 ## Review Correction of Error documents